 Pentecostal solutions to the missionary tongues and gibberish crisis.

-This research draws from the early pentecostal newspapers and authors.
-Special notes will be made where there are references to publications and authors who are from the higher criticism perspective.
-This is important because, as will be shown, the early pentecostal leaders were heavily influenced by a number of these authors and works.
+This research draws from the early Pentecostal newspapers and authors.
+Special notes are given where there are references to publications and authors who are from the Higher Criticism perspective.
+This connection is important because, as will be shown, Higher Criticism heavily influenced the Pentecostal final solutions to the tongues crisis.

 Table of Contents

 Looking for a Solution

 - Ignore the Problem

 - Writing and Singing in Tongues

 - Tongues as an expression of praise and adoration